Cragady/RePortfolio/README.md

 * Click to reveal a word that flies to edge of div.
 It stops at edge then disintigrates.
 * Keep with the database idea (only have login for me)
 * have the path salted, hashed, and stored (can only be linked if you know the path, the code won't reveal the path)
+* On click to copy to clipboard for email and number